 The Board views the approach of considering the relationship of regulatory and statutory change on regulatory burden, in concert with EGRPRA's provisions calling for grouping regulations by type, to provide the potential for particularly effective burden reduction.
 The Board believes the EGRPRA review can also significantly contribute to its on-going efforts to reduce regulatory burden.
 Since 1987, a formally adopted NCUA policy has required the Board to review each of its regulations at least once every three years with a view toward eliminating, simplifying, or otherwise easing the burden of each regulation.
 Further, the Board addresses the issue of regulatory burden every time it proposes and adopts a rule.
-NCUA complies with the Paperwork Reduction Act of 1995 the Regulatory Flexibility Act and the Small Business Regulatory Enforcement Fairness Act of 1996 in connection with each rulemaking and evaluates the burdens the rulemaking might impose on the industry, consistent with safety and soundness and consumer protection considerations.
+Under the Paperwork Reduction Act of 1995, the Regulatory Flexibility Act, and internal agency policies, NCUA examines each rulemaking to minimize the burdens it might impose on the industry and considers various alternatives.

 The Board is particularly sensitive to the impact of agency rules on small institutions.
 In 2013, the Board formally increased the threshold for meeting the "small" classification to having assets of \$50 million or less.
-The Board is cognizant that each new or amended regulation has the potential for requiring significant expenditures of time, effort, and money to achieve compliance, and also that this burden can be particularly difficult for institutions of smaller asset size, with fewer resources available.
+10 The Board is cognizant that each new or amended regulation has the potential for requiring significant expenditures of time, effort, and money to achieve compliance, and also that this burden can be particularly difficult for institutions of smaller asset size, with fewer resources available.